cloud-66-internal/help.cloud66.com/_includes/tutorials/applying-upgrades.md

 There are a couple of small caveats to be aware of though - after you've done this process, you'll have servers in your stack on different Ruby versions.
 If you were to enforce a Ruby version in your Gemfile, this would mean that your application would stop working on either one of the servers (depending on which version you chose in your Gemfile).

-You can scale-down your older web server to ensure all your web servers are the correct version, but your backend servers will still be the older version of Ruby.
+You can scale-down your older web server to ensure all your web servers are the correct version, but your back-end servers will still be the older version of Ruby.
 This may or may-not have any implication, depending on what you're doing with your servers.
-However, if you were to then run the "Ruby upgrade" job, this would sync all your servers to your new version of Ruby, so your backend servers would be upgraded at that point too.
+However, if you were to then run the "Ruby upgrade" job, this would sync all your servers to your new version of Ruby, so your back-end servers would be upgraded at that point too.

 Also, if you have background jobs running on your old server, ensure that you gracefully shut these down before switching everything to the new server (to avoid lost jobs).